tianzhi0549/FCOS/README.md

 ## A quick demo
 Once the installation is done, you can follow the below steps to run a quick demo.

-    # assume that you are under the root directory of this project
+    # assume that you are under the root directory of this project,
+    # and you have activated your virtual environment if needed.
     wget https://cloudstor.aarnet.edu.au/plus/s/dDeDPBLEAt19Xrl/download -O FCOS_R_50_FPN_1x.pth
     python demo/fcos_demo.py